intake/intake/docs/source/api.rst

    .. attribute:: plot

-      Accessor for HoloPlot methods.
+      Accessor for HVPlot methods.
 See :doc:`plotting` for more details.

 .. autoclass:: intake.source.base.Plugin
    :members: open